sambetikiran/c-programming/arrays.md

         }
 }
 ```
-## 4.program to rotate left to an array of K positions
+## 4.program to rotate left an array of K positions
 ```c
 #include<stdio.h>
 int main()